Skip to main content

 On the choice of solver

 Verum's verification layer is backend-agnostic at the language level.
-The current release bundles Z3 and CVC5 behind the capability router; a Verum-native SMT solver is on the roadmap and will slot into the same interface.
-Anywhere specific backends are named below, read them as the current implementation — the subsystem's contract with the rest of the compiler is what is load-bearing, not the specific solver.
+The current release ships a portfolio of solver adapters behind a capability router; an in-tree Verum-native SMT solver is on the roadmap and will plug into the same adapter trait.
+Anywhere a specific external solver is alluded to below, read it as the current implementation — the subsystem's contract with the rest of the compiler is what is load-bearing, not the specific solver.

 Architecture